SUSTech-EC2020/fastEP/README.md

 In this lab, we will exxplore how **search operators** and **implementation details** affect an EA's performance.

 ### Results and Discussion (to be filled by students)
+Attention: Repeat fewer times or use a smaller number of generations as the experiments will run long ...

 1. Use Levy Distribution to sample random perturbation to generate offspring (蒋如意)